Study Abroad at DIS Copenhagen

 If Psychopharmacology is taken at the DIS (Copenhagen) program, this course will count toward the major but does not count as Psychopharmacology (322) at Connecticut College because the Connecticut College course has a lab.
 Certain courses in the Psychology major are better taken at the home institution; these include Psychological Statistics (201) and Research Methods (202).

 This program has limits on the number of students who may be approved.
-We strongly suggest you have submit an application for an alternative program which would meet your academic needs.
+We strongly suggest you submit an application for an alternative program which would meet your academic needs.
 Please contact Shirley Parson, Director of the Office of Study Away if you have any questions.